eparey/pesci/wiki/Input-Files.md

 write.table(mySeuratObj$cluster_labels, file = "Cragig_cell_clusters.tsv", sep = "\t", row.names=TRUE, col.names=FALSE, quote=FALSE)
 ```

+Add code to add prefix species (if in orthology file) and/or to substitute gene names using a table

 **2. Scanpy h5ad file**

 Alternatively, for datasets processed with scanpy, pesci can directly work with h5ad (but needs the raw counts, if no layer 'counts' will check the data.X but will error if not integers)